 Here are some of the must-do activities to get an idea of what Coventry is all about –

 For tourists, one of the first things to see in Coventry is the infamous ‘Coventry Cathedral’.
 Since opening its doors in 1962, Coventry Cathedral has become a major tourist attraction, welcoming thousands of visitors each year.
-Many tourists and pilgrims come from all over the world to experience this extraordinary building and share the quest for peace and reconciliation embodied by the dramatic contrast of the Ruins and the New Cathedral.
-The architecture of the Cathedral is stunning, as its modernist style is a stark contrast from other British cathedrals.
+Many tourists and pilgrims come from all over the world to experience this extraordinary building and share the quest for peace and reconciliation embodied by the dramatic contrast between the Ruins and the New Cathedral.
+The architecture of the Cathedral is stunning, as its modernist style is a stark contrast to other British cathedrals.

 Location – Priory St, Coventry CV1 5FB, United Kingdom.

-Opening hours – Sun – Sat 10 AM – 5 PM.
+Opening hours – Sun-Sat 10 AM – 5 PM.

 Star attraction – Famous choirs from all over the UK regularly perform at the Cathedral.